 When choosing which fall colors to invest in, it's easy to get swept up in the biggest trends without giving a thought to whether or not they'll actually look good on you.
 (This editor is admittedly guilty of that.)
-But as luck would have it, this fall, the biggest color trend happens to be universally flattering: red.
-The hue was all over the F/W 17 runways, and sure enough, it's now made the transition to real life.
+But as luck would have it, the universally flattering fall color to wear is red.
+Ever since the debut of the F/W collections last year, red has been everywhere in real life too.

 Smith confirmed the flattering capabilities of red clothing but offered some valuable advice for wearing the bold hue, saying, "The color red flatters everyone but not the same red.
 To decide which red is right for you, look first to your skin tone."

 She further broke it down with specific examples: "If you have a cool skin tone and dark or salt-and-pepper hair, true red will be striking.
 Cool skin with hair colors that are softer or more in the medium range will be flattered by reds that lean toward burgundy.
 Warm skin tones, especially those that are darker or more olive, come alive in brick red or other earthy red to orange hues.
 For warm, bright skin tones, soft red with a hint of orange beautifully brings out your natural blush."

 She added, "If you aren't sure which undertone your skin has, just look at the underside of your wrist.
 If your veins look more blue or purple, then your skin has cool undertones.
 If your veins look more teal or green, then your skin has warm undertones."